zambal/eml/README.md

 #### HTML Parser
 The main purpose of the html parser is to parse back generated html from Eml.
-It's a custom parser written in about 500 LOC, so don't expect it to successfully parse every html in the wild.
+It's a custom parser written in about 500 LOC, so don't expect it to successfully parse every piece of html in the wild.

 Most notably, it doesn't understand attribute values without quotes and arbitrary elements without proper closing, like `<div>`.
 An element should always be written